C9orf72: DNA damage response

+Primary cilium and hedgehog signaling

+A 2023 PNAS paper showed that C9orf72–SMCR8 (Smith-Magenis syndrome chromosome region 8) complex suppresses primary cilium growth as a RAB8A GAP (GTPase activating protein), establishing a link between C9orf72 function and the primary cilium and hedgehog signaling pathway.
+The C9orf72–SMCR8 complex suppressed the primary cilium in multiple tissues from mice, including but not limited to the brain, kidney, and spleen.
+Importantly, cells with C9orf72 or SMCR8 knocked out were more sensitive to hedgehog signaling, shedding light on a potential pathogenic mechanism related to the loss of C9orf72 function.

 Implications for future therapies

 Overall, the C9ORF72 mutation holds great promise for future therapies for familial FTD and/or ALS to be developed.
 Currently, there is focus on more research to be done on C9ORF72 to further understand the exact mechanisms involved in the cause of the diseases by this mutation.
 A clearer understanding of the exact pathogenic mechanism will aid in a more focused drug therapies.
 Possible drug targets currently include the repeat expansion itself as well as increasing levels of C9ORF72.
 Blocking the toxic gain of RNA foci to prevent RNA sequestration might be helpful as well as making up for the lack of C9ORF72.
 Either of these targets as well as a combination of them might be promising future targets in minimizing the effects of the C9ORF72 repeat expansion.

 Interactions

 C9ORF72 has been shown to interact with: